 - Leave the two side panels flipped up with raw edges flush.
 The upper and lower panels should be flipped back down – the same position they were in just prior to stitching at the chalk line.
 The first last last squares of the upper and lower panels are overlapping the side panels, so the panels are right sides together at the corners.
 You will notice that the ½” you left at each end of the side panels lines up perfectly with the first and last loose squares of the upper and lower panels.

-- Take the whole piece to your machine, and carefully insert just the panel fabric under the needle.
+- Take the whole piece to your machine, and carefully insert just the cotton panel fabric under the Needle.
 Keep the plush out of the way.
 You want to insert this under the foot so the raw edges are facing to the left.
-This may feel a bit backwards to how you would normally stitch a seam, but it allows you to keep the bulk of the plush away from the bed of the machine.
+This may feel a bit backwards to how you would normally stitch a Seam, but it allows you to keep the bulk of the plush away from the bed of the machine.